 Eight ways to assess leadership performance

-1. Continuous performance management discussions
+1. Continuous performance enablement discussions

 While it's important that managers are having continuous performance management discussions with their direct reports, it's also important that their own managers (whether that be a more senior manager, director, or even the CEO) are having these same conversations with them.

-Unlike more traditional annual or biannual performance appraisals, this approach to performance management is based on continuous feedback conversations that take place as often as every week, typically in one-to-one meetings.
+In fact, unlike the more traditional annual or biannual performance appraisals, this approach to performance management is based on continuous feedback conversations that take place as often as every week, typically in one-to-one meetings.

 2. L&D metrics